Filipinos in Belgium

 Filipinos in Belgium comprise migrants from the Philippines to Belgium and their descendants living there.
 While the Belgian National Institute of Statistics has 3,067 Filipinos officially registered, the Commission on Filipinos Overseas (CFO) estimated that there are 12,224 Filipinos in Belgium in December 2013.

 Demographics

 Filipinos in Belgium work primarily as tradesmen, in the hospitality industry, as domestic workers, or as seamen on Belgian-flagged ships.
 A number of Filipino international students also attend Belgian institutions of higher education, but are considered "temporary migrants."
-Gender-wise, most Filipinos in Belgium are female, amount to roughly 60% of the population.
+Gender-wise, most Filipinos in Belgium are female, amounting to roughly 60% of the population.

 The Philippine Embassy in Belgium considers "limited employment opportunities, illegal residency status and fraudulent documentation" to be the largest issues facing the Filipino community in Belgium.
 Of the 12,224 Filipinos estimated to be living in Belgium, the CFO estimates that 5,000 (40.9%) are "irregular" or living without legal residency status, while 6,840 (56.0%) and 384 (3.1%) Filipinos have "permanent" and "temporary" status, respectively.